 A small personal loan is a form of credit between $100 and $2,000.
-These loans differ from standard personal loans in that non-traditional lenders provide them; they usually have shorter loan terms and more flexible lending criteria.
-It’s important to note that most personal loans from a bank, like the ones in the table above, have a minimum borrowing amount of approximately $3,000 to $5,000.
+These loans differ from standard personal loans in that non-traditional lenders provide them, plus they typically have shorter loan terms and more flexible lending criteria.

 Your small loan options

 If you’re looking for a small personal loan, there are a few different types you can choose, all of which meet different needs.

 - Payday loans.
 These are small, short-term loans that you can use to cover expenses that arise before payday.
 These loans may be an option for people with negative listings on their credit file, as the eligibility requirements tend to focus on your income and ability to pay back the loan rather than your credit history.

 - Overdraft facilities.
 An overdraft gives you the option to withdraw more money than you have available in your account.
 The amount is quite small, typically, between $100 and $1,000 and you can overdraw up to an amount the lender predetermines, with set fees and rates.